shrinerb/shrine/doc/refile.md

 ### Multiple uploads

-Shrine doesn't have a built-in solution for accepting multiple uploads, but it's actually very easy to do manually, see the [example app] on how you can do multiple uploads directly to S3.
+Shrine doesn't have a built-in solution for accepting multiple uploads, but it's actually very easy to do manually, see the [demo app] on how you can do multiple uploads directly to S3.

 ## Migrating from Refile